 - pain in the pelvic area that won’t go away

-- pain when going for a wee or going more often than usual
+- pain when going for a wee, blood in your wee, or going more often than usual

 Risk after hysterectomy